pandaive/CarND-MPC-Project/README.md

 ### Polynomial Fitting and MPC Preprocessing

 Before polynomial fitting and MPC processing, waypoints are shifted so they reflect the vehicle's coordinate system.
-Initial state values passed to MPC are: 0, 0, 0, current speed, current cross track error, current psi error (x, y, psi, v, cte, epsi).
+Initial state values are: 0, 0, 0, current speed, current cross track error, current psi error (x, y, psi, v, cte, epsi).
+They are used to calculate predicted next state (see next part) which is then passed to MPC as current values.

 ### Model Predictive Control with Latency